kent2cky/book-directory-starter-codes/README.md

 ```
 ## Test SSR Pages
-1. open the terminal in your local machine and navigate to the project folder
+1. open the terminal in your computer and navigate to the project folder
 2. run `node serverfile.js`
 3. go to your browser and visit "localhost:8080"